Unpaired Quad-Path Cycle Consistent Adversarial Networks for Single Image Defogging: Experiments and Discussion

 \subsection{Ablation Studies}

-To demonstrate the effectiveness of our HAAN architecture, we perform a series of ablation analyses on the different modules of our proposed HAAN.
-We mainly consider the following four factors: 1) \textit{w/o VGG:} our full model without the VGG perceptual losses; 2) \textit{w/o DC:} our full model without the proposed densely-residual connected encoder-decoder; 3) \textit{w/o ASM:} our full model without the atmospheric scattering model; 4) \textit{w/o HDA:} our full model without the holistic attention-fusion generator.
-Moreover, we also compare our method to CycleGAN \cite{zhu2017unpaired} and Cycle-Dehaze \cite{cycle-dehazing}.
+To demonstrate the effectiveness of our QPC-Net architecture, we perform a series of ablation analyses on the different modules of our proposed QPC-Net.
+We mainly consider the following four factors: 1) \textit{w/o VGG:} our full model without the VGG perceptual losses; 2) \textit{w/o DC:} our full model without the proposed densely-residual connected encoder-decoder; 3) \textit{w/o ASM:} our full model without the atmospheric scattering model; 4) \textit{w/o HAG:} our full model without the holistic attention-fusion generator.
+Moreover, we also compare our method to CycleGAN \cite{zhu2017unpaired} and Cycle-dehaze \cite{cycle-dehazing}.

+The qualitative and quantitative results are shown in Fig. \ref{ablation_dehaze} and Table \ref{ablation-tb}, it demonstrates that QPC-Net achieves the best defogging performance in terms of visual effect and quantitative accuracy.
+As can be seen in Fig. \ref{ablation_dehaze}(b), the CycleGAN's results have the worst defogging performance, which have the serious color distortion and the texture details are completely lost.
+Compared to CycleGAN, we can see from Fig. \ref{ablation_dehaze}(c) that the texture information of the Cycle-dehaze's results are restored better due to the VGG perceptual loss can preserve more image content.